 Do your windows seem to constantly steam up?
 A thick layer of condensation across panes is a tell-tale sign that your home has a ventilation problem, one of the most common causes of damp.

 How to remove mould and damp

 Depending on the type of damp present in your home and how advanced it is, rectifying the problem could be anything from a quick and easy job to a very expensive one.

 Mould on walls

-Advice from the NHS suggests that you should only remove mould yourself if it's caused by condensation and covers an area less than one square metre.
+Advice from the NHS suggests that you should only try to remove mould yourself if it's caused by condensation and covers an area of less than one square metre.

-First, when removing mould from any surface, dress appropriately – wear goggles, long rubber gloves and a mask so you don't breathe in the spores.
-Open the windows but keep doors closed to prevent spores spreading to other areas of the house.
+First, when removing mould from any surface, dress appropriately—wear goggles, long rubber gloves and a mask so you don't breathe in the spores.
+Open the windows but keep doors closed to prevent spores from spreading to other areas of the house.

-Fill a bucket with some mild detergent, such as washing up liquid, dip a cloth in it and carefully wipe the mould off the wall.
+Fill a bucket with some mild detergent, such as washing up liquid, and carefully wipe the mould off the wall with a cloth.
 Be careful not to brush it as this can release more spores.

 Mould in the bathroom